Program Courses

 UGRD

-This Java web-programming course provides an in-depth look at advanced features of the Java language.
-With a solid grasp of Java language basics, students explore more object-oriented concepts including inheritance and polymorphism.
+CRAdvanced Java provides an in-depth look at advanced features of the Java language.
+With a solid grasp of Java language basics, students explore more object-oriented concepts, practice their database communication skills, and take a deeper dive into connection pools.
 Students develop Java applications for the web using Java Server Pages (JSP), and Servlets.
 Topics include JSPs, Servlets, session management, Expression Language (EL), JSP Standard Tag Library (JSTL), and JavaBeans.
 Students develop applications that communicate with a database.
 PREREQUISITE: 10152106 Java Programming – Beginning COREQUISITE: 10152102 Advanced Website Development

 10152108